Kiffhost/exalted-scripture-understanding/Rules Reference/Charms.md

 <sup>1</sup>Where listed, a relevant specialty in the associated ability adds 1 to the maximum.

-<sup>2</sup>Where listed, stunted Attribute indicates that a Storyteller accepted [[stunt]] will allow second different attribute to be added to the total.
+<sup>2</sup>Where listed, stunted Attribute indicates that a Storyteller accepted [[Stunt]] will allow second different attribute to be added to the total.
 # Order of Operations
 Charms that reroll or otherwise remove numbers from a roll’s result perform this action before other Charms can act upon them.
 If an attacker’s Charm rerolls 1s, a defender’s Charm which turns 1s on the attack roll into negative successes will not function unless the Charm’s text specifically says that it does.